Caravanserai of Agha Gahraman Mirsiyab: History

 Caravanserai was built in the 19th century in the city of Shusha for the wealthy merchant Agha Garib Mirsiyab Oghlu's funds.
 According to Firudin Shushinski in his work dedicated to the history and cultural monuments of Shusha:

 in the late 19th century, there were ten caravanserais operating in the city.
 Among them were the caravanserais of Haji Abbas, Qatirchi Murad, Mirsiyab's caravanserai, including Satan Bazaar and Khanlig Mukhtar caravanserais.
 However, the best caravanserai in the city was Mirsiyab Oghlu Meshedi Shukur's caravanserai.
 This magnificent building was built in the 1880s, and its architectural ensemble immediately catches the eye.

 Mirsiyab Oghlu's caravanserai, located in the western part of the city square, was also known as a mosque caravanserai.
 Several trade offices and about thirty large and small shops were located in the caravanserai.
 In addition to these, there were also a barber, a shoemaker, a tailor, a hat maker, and other workshops operating in the caravanserai.
 Mirsiyab Oghlu's caravanserai received goods from all parts of Karabakh, including other Caucasian countries, Iran, and Russia.

 The monument was under the occupation of the Armed Forces of Armenia from May 8, 1992, until November 8, 2020.
-In the framework of the Second Karabakh War, the city of Shusha was liberated by the Azerbaijani army on November 8, 2020.
+In the framework of the Second Karabakh War, the city of Shusha was conquered by the Azerbaijani army on November 8, 2020.